 What are they?
 Interferon is a protein made by the immune system, named because it interferes with viral reproduction.
 In addition, interferon signals the immune system to recognize and respond to microorganisms, including viral and bacterial infections.
 Infected cells release interferon to trigger the immune response.
 There are three types of interferon: alfa, beta and gamma.
 Interferon alfa is used to treat viral hepatitis and some types of cancer.

 What are they?
 Although it is not effective against hepatitis C when used alone, ribavirin plays an important role in HCV combination treatment.
 Scientists have not determined exactly how it works.
-However, it is clear that combining ribavirin with pegylated interferon boosts cure rates and reduces the risk of relapse.
+However, it is clear that combining ribavirin with some of the HCV direct-acting antivirals and/or pegylated interferon boosts cure rates and reduces the risk of relapse.

 What are they?
 These drugs block the NS5B protein, which plays a role in the replication of HCV and is involved in creating copies of the viral RNA genome.
-Sovaldi is used to treat HCV genotypes 1, 2, 3 and 4 and is currently being researched as part of a once-a-day combination pill with the NS5A inhibitor ledipasvir for the treatment of genotype 1; Phase III studies have been very promising.
-If approved, the combination pill should be available by late 2014.
+Sovaldi is used to treat HCV genotypes 1, 2, 3 and 4 and is part of a once-a-day combination pill with the NS5A inhibitor ledipasvir.
+Sovaldi may also be combined with other drugs, such as Daklinza, Olysio, or ribavirin, depending on various factors.

 What are they?
 NS5A is an HCV protein, a part of the HCV replication complex (replicase), with multiple functions in the virus's life cycle.
-These inhibitors are currently being studied in combination with agents in other drug classes and show potential for use as a component of interferon- and ribavirin-free regimens.
+Daklinza is used in combination with Sovaldi as a component of interferon- and ribavirin-free regimens.